 Maybe there’s something to be said about the fact that the largest dividend ETF by assets is dedicated not to headline dividend yield, but dividend growth.

-The Vanguard Dividend Appreciation ETF (VIG) is a straightforward dividend-growth index fund that’s benchmarked to the S&P U.S. Dividend Growers Index, which holds stocks that have consistently improved their payouts every year for at least 10 consecutive years.
+The Vanguard Dividend Appreciation ETF (VIG) is a straightforward index fund that’s benchmarked to the S&P U.S. Dividend Growers Index, which comprises stocks that have consistently improved their payouts on an annual basis for at least 10 consecutive years.
 As a further nod to the idea that high dividend yield isn’t always high-quality dividend yield, VIG actually excludes the highest-yielding 25% of stocks that otherwise would be eligible for inclusion.
-The index also excludes real estate investment trusts (REITs), as well as any companies that are working through bankruptcy proceedings.
+The index also excludes companies that are working through bankruptcy proceedings.
+It doesn’t hold real estate investment trusts (REITs), either, but that’s likelier about avoiding the different tax nature of REIT dividends than it is a negative statement about real estate.

 In short, you’re getting a diversified portfolio of stable, dividend-growing stocks.
 The only noteworthy downside is a modest yield that’s currently about a half a percentage point more than the S&P 500.